Establishing Data Access to the data of a specific study.

 which you would run in the beginning of the RStudio session to install all necessary packages.

-contains instructions on what content in the project to prevent from uploading into the cloud and making public.
+in some other repository and save a copy in the appropriate foldercontains instructions on what content in the project to prevent from uploading into the cloud and making public.
 YOU ARE PERSONALLY RESPONSIBLE FOR KEEPING YOUR DATA SECURE BY EDITING .gitignore.
 Sorry for yelling, but his is very important.
+Here’s an example on how to assign permissions:

 Data/Raw/*